nolanlawson/css-talk-2022/markdown.md

 But the more we lean on CSS, and the more ambitious apps we try to build, I worry that we'll see more time spent in the purple part.
 And it's not good enough to treat it as a black box.

 Unfortunately it's harder to understand the purple than the yellow, because JavaScript is **imperative**, whereas CSS is **declarative**.

 With JavaScript, there's a 1-to-1 mapping between the algorithm we write and the perf trace.

 Whereas with CSS, we give a big declarative blob to the browser and tell the browser to implement the algorithm.

-Browser DevTools are just not very good at showing what's going on here.

 ---